Michael V. Epps

 Michael V. Epps is an American actor.
 He is best known for playing Jake Taylor in the drama series The Chi.

 Early life

-Harris was born in Virginia to Keisha Johnson who is also his manager.
+Epps was born in Virginia to Keisha Johnson who is also his manager.
 He is a former student at Forest Park Middle School.
-His best friend at school was Wade Gillespie.

 Career

 His biggest role so far has been playing Jake Taylor in the drama series The Chi.
 He has said he is similar to his character in many ways such as being laid back.
 Being one of the youngest cast members he has learned much from his older cast mates such as how to perfect his technique.
 He is also a musician and performs under the name MIKEY.
 Epps also enjoys giving back by participating in local turkey drives and giveaways for the homeless.
 He is the ambassador for the P.O.P on Youth Violence foundation.

 Personal life

 Outside of acting Epps owns his own clothing company called Crown Me.
 He is currently writing a book with his mother about her life and the process of turning her son into a star.